juristr/fabiangosebrink.github.io/_posts/2014-09-02-wpf-basics-i-how-to-make-first-steps-of-databinding.md

 	{
 		NameToDisplay = "Hello World";
 	}
-}</pre>
+}</code></pre>

 Remeber: This is an external class.
-It has &#8220;nothing&#8221; to do (yet) with the UI.
+It has "nothing" to do (yet) with the UI.
 There is no connection until here.
 In a project this could look like this:

 ![alttext]({{site.baseurl}}assets/articles/2014-09-02/52b86250-4f28-40c0-91a5-3a332263db1c.jpg)